-I plan to take my MBA at Harvard Business School (HBS), Cornell Johnson, or New York University (NYU) Stern, as all three universities have brilliant faculties that can help me realize my goal of helping small businesses.
+I plan to take my MBA in US or Italy, as two fashion capitals are located there, specifically at Harvard Business School (HBS), University of Bologna, or New York University (NYU) Stern, as all three universities have brilliant faculties that can help me realize my goal of helping small businesses.
 For instance, Professor Leonard A. Schlesinger from HBS is an advisory member of Goldman Sachs' 10,000 Small Business Initiative, which provides business education and support services to small businesses.
-On the other hand, one of Cornell Johnson's professors, Chris Bordoni, is the founder of Bordoni & Company, a boutique consultancy that assists managers of medium-sized businesses, significant nonprofits, and foundations in completely reimagining their organizations in times of radical change.
+On the other hand, one of University of Bologna’s professors, Lelio Gavazza, is the executive vice president sales & retail for Bulgari, experienced in retail and wholesale’s sales and distribution.
 Lastly, NYU Stern lets their students work closely and be mentored by top C-suites from retail companies, such as the President of Carolina Hererra.
 Sharing a discussion with these professors will help me understand the unique nature of small and retail businesses to construct a helpful business framework for them.
 I want to discuss how we can track and evaluate the performance of small enterprises and assist them in making a robust business plan.

 Immediately after returning to Indonesia, I will share my business knowledge with female entrepreneurs in rural areas whom I worked with at UTG.

+CONSULTING IS THE SOLUTION

 I plan to collaborate with some MSMEs owners who reside in rural areas as part of my prototyping and testing process before applying the business framework to the consultation firm I want to build.

+BUSINESS WORKBOOK

 I will also design a daily business workbook with easy-to-understand vocabulary and contextualized MSMEs' transactions and conditions in collaboration with local women entrepreneurs.
 Then, they can read that book whenever they encounter problems or are considering some moves to take.

+CONSULTING IS THE SOLUTION

 After validating the proper business blueprint in rural areas, I will open a consultation firm for female entrepreneurs in the countryside.
 In the long run, I hope to offer consulting services to 7 million MSMEs in rural areas.

+HOW IT’S POSSIBLE

 I believe I can do this through a collaboration with the KUR program, which gives out loans to 7 million business units in 2022.

+IMPACT

-If each MSME starts with two, a 5-year consulting service will help me to open 6 million new job listings in the countryside through MSMEs and give a 57% salary raise to the initial 14 million employees in rural areas, according to research by Bruhn, Karlan, and Schoar.
+If each MSME starts with two employees, a 5-year consulting service will help me to open 6 million new job listings in the countryside through MSMEs and give a 57% salary raise to the initial 14 million employees in rural areas, according to research by Bruhn, Karlan, and Schoar(2012).
 A new 6 million job listing is almost double the amount of demanded 3,6 million job opportunities according to the yearly high school and university graduates that will enter the workforce stated by Menteri Koordinator Bidang Pembangunan Manusia dan Kebudayaan.
 The 57% salary raise for 14 million rural-based employees can improve the well-being of people in rural areas as it gets easier to access healthcare and education.